Brand Butlers – why Serving is the new Selling

 JK, if I ever get to meet you, I’ll certainly thank you for sharing on this gem of wisdom.

-Whilst the bulk of the article is politically driven, it’s worth a read it you want to understand some of the finer detail around the UK system of “benefits”.
+Whilst the bulk of the original “A Single Mothers Manifesto article in The Times is politically driven, it’s worth a read it you want to understand some of the finer detail around the UK system of “benefits”.
 My hope is that you don’t know it, or any variation, to intimately.
 Or if you do, now might just be the time to start your own entrepreneurial mother journey…

 Want to know more? here’s where to go